mrgarvitoffice/LearnMint-Ai/README.md

 # LearnMint - AI Powered Learning

 LearnMint is a Next.js application designed to be an AI-powered learning assistant.
 It focuses on generating study materials like notes, quizzes, and flashcards.
-It also includes a custom test creation feature, a scientific calculator with a unit converter, an interactive AI chatbot (Megumin), a Daily News Digest feature, and placeholders for future library and game features.
+It also includes a custom test creation feature, a scientific calculator with a unit converter, an interactive AI chatbot (Kazuma), a Daily News Digest feature, and placeholders for future library and game features.

 **Firebase Authentication is used for user management (sign-up, sign-in, sign-out).** Firebase is also available for future database and storage needs.